MrJSimon/hippoelasto/README.md

 # hippoelasto
-**hippoelasto** is a Python package for hyperelastic material characterization and calibration, and VUMAT generation for finite element modeling in Abaqus.
+**hippoelasto** is a Python package for hyperelastic material characterization, calibration, and VUMAT generation for finite-element modeling in Abaqus.
+Built on SymPy, it uses symbolic differentiation of the user-defined strain-energy density to generate the corresponding stress tensor.
+The constitutive framework is formulated in terms of modified (isochoric) strain invariants, and you can supply your own strain-energy density functions with just a few lines of Python
+—perfect for rapidly prototyping and calibrating new material models.

 ## Purpose
 **hippoelasto** is built for researchers and engineers working with soft material modeling and simulation.
 It provides a full pipeline from experimental data fitting to VUMAT generation for hyperelastic material models.